AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 **Initialization**
 ___

-Initialization is function which collect information about VMs and reter OK if VM available (have ping) and Down if host not available (haven't ping)
+Initialization is function which collect information about VMs and reter OK if VM available (have ping) and Down if host not available (haven't ping).

 **Listening Servers**
 ___
 This function listen IPs and check availability if servers down.
-Then after 45 seconds initialization will be respons to autostart copy VM on other host
+Then after 45 seconds initialization will be respons to autostart copy VM on other host.

 **SSH Conection**
 ___